JLiang7/Iris_Lab/README.md

 **4. Picking models**
   >- Random Forest Regression as the main Model
+  >- Included Linear Regression and Decision Tree Classifier for more insights
   >- XGBoost to compare the Accuracy

 **5. Model Selection**